-On February 14, 2005, Xenomics entered into an employment agreement with Bernard Denoyer, pursuant to which Mr. Denoyer will serve as Vice President-Controller for a period of 1 year commencing February 14, 2005.
-The agreement is automatically renewed for successive 1 year periods until written notice not to renew is delivered by either Xenomics or Mr. Denoyer.
-Mr. Denoyer's salary is \$75,000 per year.
+On February 14, 2005, subsequent to the balance sheet date, we entered into an employment agreement with Bernard Denoyer, pursuant to which Mr. Denoyer will serve as Vice President-Controller for a period of 1 year commencing February 14, 2005.
+The agreement is automatically renewed for successive 1 year periods until written notice not to renew is delivered by either us or Mr. Denoyer.
+Mr. Denoyer's salary is \$60,000 per year.
 In connection with the employment agreement, Mr. Denoyer received a grant of 75,000 incentive stock options pursuant to Xenomics's stock option plan with an exercise price of \$2.50 per share.
 Such options will vest at the rate of 25,000 per year for a period of three years beginning on January 14, 2006.
-On February 15, 2006 Mr. Denoyer notified Xenomics that he would not renew his agreement, resigned from his position as Vice President, Controller, and entered into a one year consulting agreement to provide per-diem accounting services.